ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-2/3 - daemon_set/ds_task.md

-### 1 - What happened when we created the DaemonSet?
-Why?
+## Task 4, step 5: Once you apply the DaemonSet, what happens and why?

 ```
 enter answer here
 ```

-### 2 - What happened when we labeled the node?
-Why?
+## Task 4, step 7: What happened when you labeled the node and why?

 ```
 enter answer here